RustyPripyat/Bob-Lib/README.md

-# Bob-the-environment-enemy
+# Bob-the-poor-sheikah-clone
-A tool to place streets and ruin the environment from point A to point B
+A qol tool to pin generics in the map and keep track of a mission